Skips to main content

 All Ensign College degrees start with a certificate.
 See how our IT programs build on each other.

-diagram showing that the software engineering bachelor's degree starts with either the technical support certificate or the user experience (UX) design certificate
+diagram showing that the software engineering bachelor's degree starts with either the technical support certificate, the user experience (UX) design certificate, or the user interface (UI) design certificate

 The Technical Support Engineer certificate provides a foundation for support jobs.

-User Experience (UX) Design focuses on understanding user needs and designing digital experiences to meet those needs.
+User Interface (UI) and User Experience (UX) Design focus on understanding user needs and designing digital experiences to meet those needs.

 Software Engineering prepares you to work in development groups as engineers, programmers, and project managers.
 Learn how to build complex software using popular programming languages and APIs.